Preliminary activity requirements

 Read more about advanced activities, including examples.

 Who this applies to

-The following requirements apply when resource companies enter private land within the area of their resource authority.
+The following requirements apply when resource authority holders enter private land within the area of their resource authority.
 It applies to all resource authority holders except holders of prospecting permits, mining claims or mining leases.
 This is because alternative requirements apply to prospecting permits, and to mining claims and mining leases.

 A special process applies to gain entry to private land outside the area of the resource authority and to restricted land around certain buildings, structures and areas.

 Communicating with landholders – advice for resource operators